Fords, New Jersey

-Fords is a census-designated place (CDP) in Woodbridge Township, Middlesex County, New Jersey, in the United States.
+Fords is a census-designated place (CDP) in Woodbridge Township, in Middlesex County, in the U.S. state of new Jersey.
 As of the 2020 census, the CDP's population was 12,941.

 History

 The area originally known as "Fords Corner" abuts neighboring Edison, part of which was once within Woodbridge Township, until an act of legislature in April 1870 apportioned land to what was then called Raritan Township.

 Geography

 The community is in northeastern Middlesex County, in the southwest part of Woodbridge Township.
 Within the township it is bordered to the north by Menlo Park Terrace and Iselin, to the east by the Woodbridge CDP, to the southeast by Hopelawn, and to the south by Keasbey.
 To the west it is bordered by Edison Township.

 The New Jersey Turnpike (Interstate 95) crosses the middle of Fords from west to east, while the Garden State Parkway forms much of the eastern border of the community.
 Most of the interchange connecting the two highways is in the neighboring Woodbridge CDP to the east.
 U.S. Route 1 crosses the northern part of Fords, paralleling the New Jersey Turnpike.
 Newark is 17 mi to the northeast, while New Brunswick, the Middlesex county seat, is 9 mi to the southwest.

 According to the U.S. Census Bureau, the Fords CDP has a total area of 1.89 mi2, of which 0.002 sqmi, or 0.11%, are water.